polimediaupv/paella/doc/adopter_doc/plugins/es.upv.paella.frameControlPlugin.md

 * **showFullPreview**

-	This option let the user to select where the previre image is shown or disable the feature.
+	This option let the user to select where the preview image is shown or disable the feature.
 	- default value: auto
 	- range: auto | master | slave | disabled